-The continued pressure for expanding the exploration of natural resources in the past decades has increased the risk of environmental impacts with little understanding of ecosystem resilience.
-My research focuses on the identification of organic molecules that can be used as indicators of ecosystem change, from coastal to deep-sea demersal environments, including pelagic and benthic systems and their living biota.
+The continued pressure to expand the exploration of natural resources in the past decades has increased the risk of environmental impacts with little understanding of ecosystem resilience.
+My research focuses on identifying chemical signatures that can be used as indicators of ecosystem change, from coastal to deep-sea demersal environments, including pelagic and benthic systems and their living biota.

 One of the main challenges is to link physical, chemical, and biological components in large-scale ecosystems when little information is available.
 For example, the deep-pelagic is both the Gulf of Mexico’s largest habitat and least known, highlighted by the Deepwater Horizon oil spill, due to the extensive data gap that hampered the assessment of injury to the environment.
 Still, a decade after the spill, information regarding the source and weathering of organic matter and associated organic contaminants is mostly unknown.
 Organic contaminants can alter biological diversity and ecosystem functioning, therefore are key for linking long-term population dynamics and environmental stressors.

 Assessing marine ecosystems functioning and health requires multiple tools.
 My research applies different organic chemical analyses (e.g., fatty acids, aromatics) in combination with stable isotopes (e.g., carbon, nitrogen) to contrasting environments and biotic systems.
 My current projects cover three principal lines of research (for detailed information, check out the “Projects tab”):